artecs-group/RVfpga-sim-addons/Computer_Fundamentals/README.md

 We next show the solution for some of the exercises proposed in Module 3 ([ExercisesModule3](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2problems3.pdf)).

 #### Exercise 1
-This is a possible solution for the exercise.
-Simulate it in Ripes step-by-step, analyze the registrs and the memory state at the beginning and at the end of the execution.
+This is a possible solution for the exercise:

 ```
 .global main # Hace global la etiqueta " main "